manidarla/GIXDemo/README.md

 from the respository, create a new conda environment from GIX514Demo.yaml

-conda env create --file GIX514Demo.yaml
+'conda env create --file GIX514Demo.yaml'

 and activate the new environment using

-conda activate GIX514Demo
+'conda activate GIX514Demo'

 (The yaml file contains libraries supported by osx-arm64.
 It may not create the environment desired in all systems.
 So, you can capture the base python and numpy versions of your system)